bricss/eslint-config-ultra-refined/README.md

 Install peer dependencies manually if needed.
 You will see the prompt in the shell output upon installation.
-In case of conflicting peer dependency error use `--force` flag.
+In case of conflicting peer dependency error, use the `--force` flag.

 ### Usage